Getting Started With ARDK

 Add an Authentication Asset

-ARDK features, such as networking and depth estimation, are authenticated against your API token.
-The ARDK provides an ArdkAuthConfig asset that you use to set the API token used to make API calls.
+ARDK features, such as networking and depth estimation, are authenticated against your API key.
+The ARDK provides an ArdkAuthConfig asset that you use to set the API key used to make API calls.
 Add an ArdkAuthConfig by following the first 3 steps in Authentication.

 Configure an AR-aware Camera